myfirstresume/konekt/README.md

-# MyFirstResume
+# NoSmallTalk

-MyFirstResume is a platform that helps you create your first resume.
+NoSmallTalk is a platform that helps you create your first resume.

 # Development